Global existence of weak solutions to viscoelastic phase separation: Part II Degenerate Case: Introduction

 For Newtonian fluids the phase separation of binary fluids is a quite well-understood process.
 On the macroscopic scale the so-called H model \cite{Hohenberg.1977} is typically used, which consists of the conservation of mass and momentum coupled with a nonlinear convection-diffusion equation describing the dynamics of a phase variable $\phi$.
 The evolution of the phase variable is mainly driven by a gradient flow for the free energy functional.
 In this context the conservation of the mixture is essential, which means that there is no nucleation or phase transition between the components.
 In order to avoid discontinuous interfaces a typical choice is the diffusive interface approach which consists of penalizing the mixing energy by a gradient of the phase variable $\phi$.
 A typical choice of the phase variable $\phi$ is the volume fraction which yields $\phi\in [0,1]$. \\

 Taking viscoelastic effects of the material into account leads to a new challenging problem, since we have to consider additionally multiphase viscoelastic effects.
-The term \emph{viscoelastic phase separation} has been introduced by Tanaka \cite{Tanaka.} who proposed a model that couples the H-model with the evolution equation for the viscoelastic stress tensor and the equation for the bulk stress.
-Unfortunately, the model of Tanaka is not thermodynamically consistent.
+The term \emph{viscoelastic phase separation} has been introduced by Tanaka \cite{Tanaka.}. {\cred Viscoelastic phase separation governs phase separation of a dynamically asymmetric mixture, which is composed of fast and slow components.
+In dynamically asymmetric mixtures the phase separation leads to new interesting structures, such as transient formation of network-like structures of a slow-component-rich phase and its volume shrinking.
+Tanaka's model couples the H-model with the evolution equation for the viscoelastic stress tensor and the equation for the bulk stress.} Unfortunately, the model of Tanaka is not thermodynamically consistent.
 This drawback has been cured by Zhou, Zhang, and E who derived in \cite{Zhou.2006} a thermodynamically consistent model for viscoelastic phase separation.
 The latter allows the cross-diffusive structure between the phase variable and the bulk stress.
 In our recent work \cite{Brunk.} we have analysed the model of Zhou, Zhang, and E for the regular Ginzburg-Landau potential, which is of polynomial type, and proved the existence of global weak solutions. \\

+In the literature one can find other approaches to model dynamics of solvent-polymer mixtures.
+We refer to the works of Gr\"un and Metzger~\cite{Grn2016,Grn2017} where a micro-macro model consisting of the Fokker-Planck type equation describing distribution and orientation of the polymer chains and the Cahn–Hilliard-Navier–Stokes type equations describing the balance of mass and momentum was studied and the existence of global weak solutions and some numerical experiments were presented.
+In the case of the Hookean spring potential the macroscopic limit was derived.
+In \cite{metzger2018} Metzger provides rigourous numerical analysis for a finite element approximation of the above micro-macro model for polymeric flows.
+Further generalisations including different phase densities, varying interface parameters or compressible effects are studied in \cite{Abels.2013,Abels.2008,ABELS2012, Lowengrub.1998}.\\